chesterjzara/chesterjzara.github.io/README.md

 * Using jQuery for DOM manipulation (https://jquery.com/)
 * Also using jQueryUI for interactive effects (https://jqueryui.com/)
   * Specifically the following widgets: [Draggable](https://jqueryui.com/draggable/), [Droppable](https://jqueryui.com/droppable/), [Autocomplete](https://jqueryui.com/autocomplete/)
+  * Also using [Touch Punch](http://touchpunch.furf.com/) to use jQuery UI elements on mobile

 ### Data